 How long you have been married to your spouse will also determine how much money you are entitled to, or how much you must pay.
 Multiple factors may be examined here, such as the occupations you both held previously (which can determine what type of employment you may be qualified for in the future), your respective mental and physical health, and your ability to gain employment.

 Standard of Living

 Depending on who made more money – you or your spouse – maintenance will be determined by whether or not the spouse with less income will be able to maintain the lifestyle that they currently lead.
 Factors that can be taken into determination here could include whether or not one partner has stopped working in order to stay home and take care of your children, for example.
 Their lack of income during that time, plus the time it would take them as a result in order to get back into the work force, would be considered when it comes to determining maintenance amounts.

 Since other factors and issues may come into play when determining maintenance, it’s always best that you consult an attorney to have your questions and concerns addressed.
 You’ll need the help of an experienced attorney to help you reach a fair determination in your case, regardless of whether you are the one receiving or paying maintenance.

-For issues pertaining to family law, M. Scott Gordon & Associates has the expertise and professionalism to help you with your case.
+For issues pertaining to family law, Gordon & Perlut, LLC has the expertise and professionalism to help you with your case.
 Contact us today for a consultation.